Where do I go snorkeling?

 Fishing is prohibited inside the marine park zones, however there are plenty of other areas you can access to fish both from land and boat.
-The Department of Parks and Recreation has a information center in Coral Bay that will provide you with the fishing zones and the park office has additional brochures.
+The Department of Parks and Wildlife has a information centre in Coral Bay that will provide you with the fishing zones and the park office has additional brochures.

-Coral Bay now has a 24 hour 7 days a week Fuel Swipe Card Facility.
-It has moved from its previous location at the Coral Bay Shopping Village to Banksia Drive (on the way to the Monck Head Boat Ramp Facility).
-The Facility only accepts card payments and accepts most major bank cards, credit cards & Caltex Star Cards.
+Coral Bay now has a 24 hour 7 days a week Fuel Swipe Card Facility on the way to the Boat Ramp.
+The Facility only accepts card payments and accepts most major credit cards.

 How can I get to Coral Bay without driving?

 Qantas flies to Exmouth (Learmonth) airport.
 From there it is a 1 hr, 15 minute drive to Coral Bay.
-There is a bus service (Coral Bay Airport Transfers – 0448 619 999) or you can hire a car.
+There is a bus service Coral Bay Airport Transfers – 0458 961 676 or you can hire a car.
 Most people take the bus, as everything in Coral bay is in walking distance.